Boots on the Ground, Beyond the Fence: Joint Base Pearl Harbor-Hickam

-Located in the heart of the Pacific, Hickam Beach at Joint Base Pearl Harbor-Hickam, Hawaii, has been under threat due to growing amounts of pollution.
+Located in the heart of the Pacific, Hickam Beach at Joint Base Pearl Harbor-Hickam, Hawaii, is the perfect spot for military families to gather for a moment of relaxation.
+In recent years, the pristine oasis of Hickam Beach has been under threat due to growing amounts of pollution.
 To preserve the base’s beach, the 647th Civil Engineer Squadron has initiated a concentrated effort to clean up harmful waste and protect marine life.

+The squadron has been working on a collaborative effort with the Naval Facilities Engineering Systems Command to help preserve the beach’s ecosystem.
+The clean-up process begins with a survey of the beach to identify the most polluted areas and the types of waste.
+The findings from the survey guide clean-up strategy, ensuring resources are being effectively utilized.

+The team at Joint Base Pearl Harbor-Hickam is not only cleaning up the beach but is also studying impacts of pollution on the local ecosystem and marine life.
+NAVFAC researchers collect data on the health of marine species and changes in the beach’s physical characteristics.

 |Date Taken: